 The genuine Solemn Assembly involves times of intense grief and conviction over sin, in the church and in the world.
 Open weeping may take place (and appropriately so), by leaders, as well as participants.
 It involves fasting, an extended time of prayer, the public reading of the Word, the public renouncing of attitudes and actions displeasing to God, and heart-felt declarations to love God (expressed in worship) and to serve him (manifest as a burden for the lost world).
 It involves crying unto God for mercy and grace, and reaffirming our covenant with him.
 We do this by professing our faith and the exalting of God as the center of our lives.

 Throughout history, God has used the solemn assembly as a means to bring revival.
 Of the twelve periods of renewal recorded in the Old Testament, each was preceded by the calling of a solemn assembly.
 Jesus’ followers gathered for several days in Jerusalem for the commanded solemn assembly of the Feast of Weeks, before receiving the outpouring of the Holy Ghost in what we have come to know as the Day of Pentecost.
 In America, historical documents verify that before every major national revival, the emphasis was placed upon days of fasting and solemn assembly.

 “Consecrate a fast, proclaim a solemn assembly; gather the elders and all the inhabitants of the land to the house of the Lord your God and cry out to the Lord…Blow a trumpet in Zion and sound an alarm on my holy mountain!
 Let all the inhabitants of the land tremble” (Joel 1:14, 2:1a).

-Join us and participate in the National Day of Repentance.
-More information coming soon!
+Join us and participate in The RETURN: A National & Global Day of Repentance.
+For more information visit thereturn.org